marrink-lab/martini-forcefields/README.md

 * `Q` indicates different versions of molecule parameters in terms of mapping, bonded interactions, or bead assigment `Q` increases with the new parameters but does not get reset when changeing the minor version

+Vermouth ff file definitions moving forward will be stored in a directory named `martiniXYZV`

+* `moleculeXYZ` referes to the major version the ff-files are compatible with
+* `V` denotes changes made in the input files, similar to Q in the molecule files

 ## Installation
 ```bash
 pip install martini-forcefields